rpgreview/papersandpaychecks/pnp.md

 After running the session getting feedback should be considered.
 It may seem obvious what the high and low points of the session was, but it's worth asking the players.
 If all of the above - expectations, preparation, timetabling, improvisation - has been carried out effectively, it may need very little time at all.
 But a few minutes of feedback can clear up any problems experienced in play or confusions that a player may have on what is happening in a particular plot trajectory.
 It is all part of the reminder that this is their story as well, and inviting them to make suggestions can only enhance the story itself.
 Collectively we have more knowledge than what we have individually.

-# 5.0 Scenarios : Fear and Loathing in Wellington
+# 5.0 Scenarios : My Life With Wayne Kerr

 ## 5.1 Setting : Wellington